3. Power Analysis using DeclareDesign

 geom_hline(yintercept=0.8,linetype=2)

 We can reliably detect an effect size between 150 and 200 kgs of fertilizer.
 The mean fertilizer use is 70kg, so that seems unlikely to be realistic.
-Perhaps we should add covariates?
+Perhaps we can increase power using a diff-in-diff design?

 Dif in diff

+I update my design accordingly, by generating the second year.
 For that, I prefer to use dplyr, but it should be possible with fabricate() as well.
-I first rename all our time-variant varaible to have _0 at the end, create a bunch of correlated varaibles with _1 at the end, and then pivot_longer.
+I first rename all our time-variant varaible to have _0 at the end, create a correlated varaible with _1 at the end, and then pivot_longer.

 effect_size_dd <- 70